 The purpose of this qualification is to provide the agribusiness sector with individuals who have the knowledge and skills to manage a wide range of agribusiness operations.

-Learners will benefit by having a qualification which recognises agribusiness management skills and knowledge to successfully manage the wide range of agribusinesses, or who have some industry or other relevant experience and are ready to advance into a management position within an agribusiness, this diploma is for you.
+You will benefit by having a qualification which recognises agribusiness management skills and knowledge to successfully manage the wide range of agribusinesses.
+If you have some industry or other relevant experience already but want to advance into a management position within an agribusiness, this diploma is for you.

-Graduates of the qualification will be able to:
+As a graduate of the qualification you will be able to:

 - Compile and integrate whole business information about an agribusiness to critically analyse performance and identify opportunities for improvement.